PART I

 “Revenue covers a multitude of sins.” – Anon

-- PRINCIPLE 1.
-The GOAL of your revenue engine is predictable, quality revenue and cash growth.
+- Set the goal of your revenue engine to achieve predictable, quality revenue and cash growth.

 - Scale Up X-Ray (sales and marketing)